-Unearned grant revenue consists of FEMA funds provided in advance, to the organization for the purpose of completing major renovations to the building in which the program operates.
+2. Construction In Progress (CIP)- FEMA funds were provided through a Request for Public Assistance (RPA) for the purpose of completing major renovations to the building in which the program operates.
 The building suffered significant damage during Hurricane Katrina and remained in disrepair until FEMA funds were granted.
+All expenditures associated with the construction contract are recorded in CIP until all terms have been met for completion.

-4. FIXED ASSETS
+3. FIXED ASSETS